 Storage

-Store Tim Tam cheesecake balls in an airtight container in the fridge for up to 7 days.
-They’ll stay fresh, creamy, and ready to grab for a quick chocolatey treat.
+Store in an airtight container in the fridge for 1-2 weeks.
+They'll stay fresh, creamy, and ready to grab for a quick chocolatey treat.

 Freezing